 This book will change the lives of millions.
 It will be my messenger when I am gone.

-2021 marks the 75th anniversary of Paramahansa Yogananda’s Autobiography of a Yogi, one of the world's most acclaimed spiritual classics.
+2021 marked the 75th anniversary of Paramahansa Yogananda’s Autobiography of a Yogi, one of the world's most acclaimed spiritual classics.

 As the life story of Paramahansa Yogananda — who is often referred to as the Father of Yoga in the West — this book has touched the hearts and minds of millions around the globe.
 Translated into over fifty languages, it has served as an ambassador for India's ancient science of yoga, introducing countless readers to the methods for attaining God-realization that are India's unique and lasting contribution to world civilization.